 Advancing Treatment for All

 Improving health equity is a matter of life and death.
 Case in point: Black, Asian, Native, and Hispanic Americans, women, the elderly, people living in rural areas, and members of the LGBTQ community are vastly underrepresented in clinical trials.
 If people are not represented in trials, there is no way to ensure that new therapies will be safe and effective for them.
 That’s why one of our key priorities has been to educate patients and families about the value of clinical research.
-Through CME education we also give healthcare providers the tools to help initiate conversations with their patients about trial opportunities.
+Through independent medical education we also give healthcare providers the tools to help initiate conversations with their patients about trial opportunities.

 Putting ideas into action